This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 To understand how room temperature can affect sleep, let's first decipher how sleep works.

-Sleep is divided into 3 to 6 cycles, each lasting around 90 minutes.
+Sleep is broken down into 3 to 6 cycles, each lasting around 90 minutes.
 A sleep cycle comprises 2 main phases: slow-wave sleep and REM sleep.
-Slow wave sleep is itself made up of 3 stages: falling asleep, light sleep and deep slow wave sleep.
+Slow wave sleep is itself made up of 3 stages: sleep onset, light sleep and deep slow wave sleep.

 During the first phase of the cycle, muscle tone, eye movements and brain waves gradually diminish.
 Breathing becomes more regular until it slows down.
 Finally, body temperature drops.
 We then enter REM sleep.
 Muscle atonia, rapid eye movement (REM = Rapid Eye Movement) and high levels of brain activity, close to wakefulness, can be observed.
-This is when we have dreams we can remember.
+This is when we make dreams to remember .

-2. The impact of room temperature on body temperature
+2. The impact of bedroom temperature on body temperature

-So as not to disrupt our sleep cycles, the Institut National du Sommeil et de la Vigilance (INSV) recommends a temperature of between 16 and 18°C in bedrooms.
-Remember that a lack of sleep can have a detrimental effect on our health (weight gain, cardiovascular disease, lowered immune defenses, lack of concentration, fatigue, etc.).
+In order not to disrupt our sleep cycles, the Institut National du Sommeil et de la Vigilance (INSV) recommends a bedroom temperature of between 16 and 18°C. Remember that a lack of sleep can have a detrimental effect on our health (weight gain, cardiovascular disease, lowered immune defenses, lack of concentration, fatigue, etc.).

 According to a study published in 2012 by Japanese sleep researchers, we sleep badly when it's too hot.
 Heat is said to have a negative impact on deep sleep and REM sleep.